 Insurance CRMs are sales software that help insurance agents, brokers, and teams manage their sales process and ongoing client relationships.
 Available to the insurance industry are general-use CRMs providing solid sales and marketing features as well as industry-specific insurance CRM software that include niche functions like commission management and claim resolution.
-To help you choose the best, we evaluated a variety of options and found six that stand out the most.
+To help you choose the best, we evaluated seven options that stood out the most.

-Here are the top six insurance CRM software for agents, brokers, and teams:
+Here are the top seven insurance CRM software for agents, brokers, and teams:

 Note: All per-user prices are with a one-year commitment unless noted.

-Solid combination of general features, industry-helpful functionality, and user experience for a reasonable price.
+Combines general features, industry-helpful functionality, and usability for a reasonable price.

 Freshsales takes the crown as the top insurance CRM.
 Its affordability plus solid contact management and pipeline tools make it a great option for agencies of all sizes, but larger firms wanting to streamline their workload will especially benefit from Freshsales' automation features.
 Its Freddy AI scores leads and forecasts insights to help teams focus on the most important tasks.
 Agents can also automate client updates, track claims, and set reminders.

-Zoho CRM is an excellent choice for insurance teams that actively nurture leads and engage with clients through multiple channels.
-This includes platforms like Facebook and Twitter, which agents can access through Zoho CRM's dedicated social media tab.
-Teams can also interact with customers using live chat widgets, automated emails, and in-app phone calls, or send renewal reminders via automated emails.
-Plus, every interaction is logged so agents can pick up where they left off.
+Zoho CRM is an excellent choice for teams that actively nurture leads and engage with clients through multiple channels.
+These include platforms like Facebook and Twitter, which agents can access through Zoho CRM's dedicated social media tab.
+Teams can also interact with policyholders using live chat widgets and in-app phone calls, or send renewal reminders via automated emails.
+Plus, every interaction is logged, so agents can pick up where they left off.

-Easy-to-use CRM offering an intuitive dashboard and add-on upgrades letting you pay for the features you need.
+Offers an intuitive dashboard and add-on upgrades, letting you pay for the features you need.

-Pipedrive is an intuitive and easy-to-use sales pipeline CRM offering insurance agents the ability to create digital workflows and manage their overall sales process.
-In addition to its out-of-the-box tiers, it offers add-on upgrades you can purchase a la carte so you only pay for what you need.
+Pipedrive is an intuitive and easy-to-use sales pipeline CRM that offers insurance agents the ability to create digital workflows and manage case resolution processes.
+In addition to its out-of-the-box tiers, you can purchase add-on upgrades a la carte, so you only pay for what you need.
 Manage multiple policies and request esignatures via the Smart Docs add-on, and use the Campaigns add-on to send emails for contract renewal follow-ups or promotions.

 Pipedrive is great if you want to custom-build your own insurance CRM solution.
 However, if you want a CRM offering robust, preset tiers, try Freshsales.